 Reviving Private Investment in India: Determinants and Policy Levers

-Simulations show that if India increases public investment by 5% of GDP, depreciates the real exchange rate by 10-15% and fixes the bad loan problems in the banking sector so that credit growth to the private sector is restored, India can increase its GDP growth rate by at least 2% points on a long run sustained basis and achieve 8% plus GDP growth.
+The estimated model is used to explore different policy options for reviving private investment.
+Simulations show that if India increases public investment by 5% of GDP, depreciates the real exchange rate by 10-15% and fixes the bad loan problems in the banking sector so that credit growth to the private sector is restored India can increase its GDP growth rate by at least 2% points on a long run sustained basis and achieve 8% plus GDP growth.